Employee Relations

 a.
 Composition of Hearing Panel

-The grievance hearing panel shall be selected by the president from the pool of members appointed annually to the university’s Hearing Panel Pool.
+The grievance hearing panel shall be selected by the President from the pool of members appointed annually to the University’s Hearing Panel Pool.
 Students are not eligible to serve on an employee grievance hearing panel.

 1. Generally, there are three categories of employees at the University: faculty, staff supervisors and staff employees.